laurencebarker/Saturn/Update-webserver-setup/README.md

 - **Config Backup**: Existing `config.json` is backed up (e.g., `config.json.bak.<timestamp>`) before overwriting.
 - **Network Issues**: Ensure the Raspberry Pi has a valid IP (e.g., `192.168.0.139`) and is on the same subnet as the client.
 - **Backup Prompt**: If the backup prompt does not appear, ensure `-y` or `-n` flags are not selected when running scripts.
+- **Buster Compatibility**: On Buster, uses Flask 2.2.5, ansi2html 1.9.2, and psutil 5.9.8 for Python 3.7 compatibility.

 ## Support
 For further assistance, check the logs and share relevant outputs with your query.
 Ensure all scripts are in `~/github/Saturn/Update-webserver-setup` and have correct permissions (`chmod +x`).